Carleslc/Readteractive/README.md

 make clean-md # clean intermediate files
 ```

-Builded files are saved in your book folder:
+Built files are saved in your book folder:

 ```
 .